 We began with drinks from the "Magic Snowman" decanter!
 The boys were amazed to see their clear cups of Sprite turn color - one to red and one to green - when the beverage interacted with a drop of food color hiding beneath an ice cube.
 It was actually pretty magical - even to me!
 Imagine how much fun this would be at a birthday party where each child came away with a different color in his cup!

 I loved the way the Santa face mini pizzas turned out and so did the kids.
-I used an English muffin base, spread prepared pizza sauce over the top (leaving an open area for face), placed small black olive slices for eyes, a tiny grape tomato for nose and a thin piece of red pepper for hat.
+I used an English muffin base, spread prepared pizza sauce over the top, placed small black olive slices for eyes, a tiny grape tomato for nose and a thin piece of red pepper for hat.
 Shredded mozzarella cheese covered the sauce.
 I baked them at 350 degrees for 10 minutes.
 As soon as they came out of the oven I "fluffed up" the beards with another sprinkling of cheese.
 Nothing got distorted during the baking process.

 |Santa face pizzas waiting to go into the oven.|